amrithadevadiga/katacoda/HDP_1_scenario/step5.md

 <br>
 Move to HDP directory:<br>
 `cd ~/Source/HDP`{{execute}}<br>
 For your reference, we have already created a ready .wb file in the ~/test directory.
-We will copy that file into the Spark directory using the following command:
+We will copy that file into the HDP directory using the following command:
 <br>
 `cp ~/test/hdp26-ambari26.wb ~/Source/HDP`{{execute}}